QuantEcon/lecture-python.myst/lectures/exchangeable.md

 ## Sequels

-We'll dig deeper into some of the ideas used here in the following lectures:
+We'll apply and dig deeper into some of the ideas presented in this lecture:

 * {doc}`this lecture <likelihood_ratio_process>` describes **likelihood ratio processes**
   and their role in frequentist and Bayesian statistical theories
-* {doc}`this lecture <navy_captain>` studies  whether a World War II US Nay Captain's hunch that a (frequentist) decision rule that the Navy had told him to use was actually inferior to a sequential rule that Abraham Wald would soon design
+* {doc}`this lecture <navy_captain>` studies  whether a World War II US Navy Captain's hunch that a (frequentist) decision rule that the Navy had told him to use was  inferior to a sequential rule that Abraham Wald had not yet designed.